 While the techniques for creating successful personas are argued, the perceived value of putting faces on who you are designing UI for is not.
 Running requirements through a filter of "would this person use this feature?" can help pinpoint what the users really need.
 What's more important?

 When dealing with complex websites, coming to an agreement on how content should be organized can be contentious process full of varying opinions.
 Gathering stakeholders from different parts of the business for a CS exercise can help to apply reason and consensus to an occasionally difficult process.

 Prototypes are a great way to evaluate designs before a lot of time and money is spent in development.
 From my perspective any way you can gather feedback from users in the planning phase is a good thing.
 I tend to favor the humble "click-through" over "high-fidelity" fully-functioning prototypes for my purposes.

 The process of pitting two designs against one another is a tried and true technique for sites where conversion metrics are easily quantifiable.
 I like using the technique simply to help resolve conflicting opinions among staff inside organizations.
 The conundrum: what will be the definition of success for a design?

-Though it can't replace usability testing, the data harvested by tools such as Omniture or Urchin give uniquely valuable insight into users "real-world" behavior.
-Server log analysis can also pay dividends--though ironically I have found converting log data findings into successful site revisions to be much more an art than a science.
+Though it can't replace usability testing, the data gathered by tools such as Omniture or Urchin give uniquely valuable insight into users "real-world" behavior.
+Server log analysis can also pay dividends--though I have found converting log data findings into successful site revisions to be much more an art than a science.